Ranjandas/shikari-scenarios/scenarios/nomad-consul-secure/workload-identity-consul/README.md

-# shikari-scenarios
+# shikari-scenario for consul with nomad workload identities
-A collection of Lima Templates that will be used with Shikari.
+A Lima Templates that will create consul and nomad cluster with workload identity enabled.

 ## Prerequisites